PSYC1210 – Introduction to Developmental Psychology

 - 1 hour multiple-choice school exam.

-One grade will be given based on both grades from the semester essay and the multiple-choice exam.
-Each part will count for 50% each of the final grade.
+One grade will be given, based on both grade from semester essay and multiple-choice exam.
+The essay will count for 80 percent of the final grade, and the multiple-choice exam will count 20 percent.
 Students have to pass both the individual semester essay and the multiple-choice exam in the same semester to receive a passing grade in this course.
 If you do not pass one of the two exam components, you will have to take both components the next semester the course is offered.

 Examination support material